crd230/crd230.github.io/lab1.md

 ### **Selecting and renaming variables**
 \

 In practice, most of the data files you will download will contain variables you don't need.
 It is easier to work with a smaller dataset as it reduces clutter and clears up memory space, which is important if you are executing complex tasks on a large number of observations.
 Use the command `select()` to keep variables by name.
-Visually, we are doing this (taken from the RStudio [cheatsheet](http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf))
+Visually, we are doing the following (taken from the RStudio [cheatsheet](http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf))

 <center>
 ![](/Users/noli/Documents/UCD/teaching/CRD 230/Lab/crd230.github.io/subsetcols.png)